iamnotnato/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * **6. Line #2**
   * File : [6-third_line](./6-third_line)
   * Required : A script that displays the third line of the file iacta.
+  * Expected Results :
+    * You’re not allowed to use sed.
 <br>

 * **7. It is a good file that cuts iron without making a noise**